austinjalexander/udacity_data_viz_final_project/README.md

 ## Design
 Initially, based on my exploratory data analysis, I wanted to visualize clusters of the data (i.e., not individual points).
-Here is my initial visualization after exploring:
+Here is my initial visualization after exploring (this visualization should be understood as my first one):
 ![Initial Visualization](images/initial.png)

 I wanted to use color to indicate quality scores and the _x_ and _y_ axes to show amounts of alcohol and volatile acidity.
+For the final version of the visualization, I chose color to indicate quality scores so that groupings of of scores would be easier to see.
+Making use of the spatial axes for sulphates and volatile acidity encodes the relationship between the two features.

 However, after receiving some feedback and reflecting, I decided to visualize each data point using a bubble chart, while still using color to indicate quality scores.
 The feedback I received also encouraged me to make certain elements more